WeberSynBioLab/optoConfig-96/README.md

 - *Color:*

     The color used to plot the Step in the Step and Program Editors.
+The default colors are selected randomly and do not relate to the LED color.

 #### Step Parameters